oovm/Nyaruko/projects/nyar-vuepress/Chinese/Syntax/Keyword.md

   - ~~Static P~~
   - ~~Final P~~

-- 载入宏(Import)
+- 载入宏(Using)

-  - Import S
+  - Using S
-  - Import S As S
+  - Using S As S
-  - Import S With P={S As S, S As S}
+  - Using S With P={S As S, S As S}
-  - Import S All
+  - Using S All
-  - Import S Instance
+  - Using S Instance

-- 导出宏(Export)
+- 导出宏(Exposing)

-  - Export S
+  - Exposing S
-  - Export S As S
+  - Exposing S As S
-  - Export S With P={S As S, S As S}
+  - Exposing S With P={S As S, S As S}